Standing Desk vs TreadMill Desk: Which One is Better?

 High heels are also not a great option, so if you're really attached to those Louboutins, it may be a little heartbreaking to switch to more comfortable shoes made for standing.

 As your body adjusts to standing over sitting all day, you'll be able to stand for longer periods of time.
 That's one of the greatest benefits of a sit-to-stand desk, is that you can sit when you get tired.
-Anti-fatigue mats can help also, reducing the strain on your ankles and feet from standing.
+Anti-fatigue mats can also help, reducing the strain on your ankles and feet from standing.

 Again, the idea of these alternative desks is to be more active and avoid sitting for a ridiculous amount of time during the day.
 Treadmill desks are one way people have decided to get moving while they work.